Atlas975/Notes/OperatingSystems/Paging.md

 ![[Pasted image 20221212220730.png|450]]

 - This is where a hierarchy of page translations comes in, Multi-level paging allows page tables to be present in secondary memory as only the first table needs to be present in RAM.
-- This minimises the amount of memory that needs to be kept in RAM to access all of a processes data
+- Minimises the amount of memory needed in RAM to access all of a processes data

 ![[Pasted image 20221212214835.png|450]]

-- upper bits act as an index to page directory, much more efficient in memory storage
+- Upper bits act as an index to page directory, much more efficient in memory storage

-![[Pasted image 20221212215411.png|450]]

 - One solution to avoid deeply nested structures is to increase page size.
 Some processors are also able to have a mixture of page sizes

+![[Pasted image 20221212215411.png|450]]

 - Per process limit exists for pages that can be cached, imposed by OS, drop in performance occurs when entries need to be replaced
 - A page entry is checked for validity using a **present flag**